Welch Suggs

-Welch Suggs is an American sportswriter, chiefly covering American collegiate sports.
-He is an associate director for the Knight Commission on Intercollegiate Athletics and an associate professor of journalism at the University of Georgia.
+Welch Suggs is an associate professor of sports media at the University of Georgia.
+He is a former sportswriter, chiefly covering American collegiate sports.
+He has served an associate director for the Knight Commission on Intercollegiate Athletics and an associate professor of journalism at the University of Georgia.
 He is a writer for The Chronicle of Higher Education.
 In 2005, Suggs released A Place on the Team: The Triumph and Tragedy of Title IX through Princeton University Press about Title IX, concerning sex discrimination in education.